distek/panel.nvim/README.md

 	require("panel").winResized = false
 ```

-to prevent panel from forcing it's size back to the configured size.
+at the end, to prevent panel from forcing it's size back to the configured size.

 This will also save the new size so it can be recalled later when panel needs to resize itself